-Read on for tips on which vegetables to trellis and the best methods.Continue to 2 of 7 below.
+Read on for tips on which vegetables to trellis and the best methods.

-You will see bean seeds listed as either "bush" or "pole”.
-Bush beans won’t grow taller than a couple of feet and tend to have a short, quick growing season, with only a couple of harvests before the plants give out.
+You will see bean seeds listed as either "bush" or "pole."
+Bush beans won’t grow taller than a couple of feet and tend to have a short, quick growing season with only a couple of harvests before the plants give out.
 These short plants can usually support themselves, or at least each other, and won’t require a trellis.

 Pole beans will spend at least a month simply growing vine.
 This means they won’t start producing bean pods as quickly as bush beans, but once they do, they will continue on the whole season.
 You will get a much bigger yield from pole beans and they tend to be tastier because all those vines and leaves are photosynthesizing and making sugars.

 There are dozens of different types of beans to grow.
-Green, or string, beans remain the favorite of backyard gardeners, but since you can easily plant 3 different types on each teepee, it’s fun to experiment with asparagus, runner, lima, and Romano beans, too.
+Green, or string, beans remain the favorite of backyard gardeners, but since you can easily plant three different types on each teepee, it’s fun to experiment with asparagus, runner, lima, and Romano beans, too.

-Some Favorite Pole Beans: Lazy Housewife, Rattlesnake, Red NoodleContinue to 3 of 7 below.
+Some Favorite Pole Beans: Lazy Housewife, Rattlesnake, and Red Noodle

-Another thing to keep in mind is that most cucumbers need both male and female flowers in order to set fruit, so you will... need more than one plant to ensure there are enough female flowers for a good harvest.
+Another thing to keep in mind is that most cucumbers need both male and female flowers in order to set fruit, so you will need more than one plant to ensure there are enough female flowers for a good harvest.

 If your vines begin to grow out of hand, you can keep them in bounds by pinching off the top tip of the vine.
-This will keep the vines from getting ever longer and also divert energy back into growing and ripening the fruits.
+This will keep the vines from getting longer and divert energy back into growing and ripening the fruits.
 However, it’s not a one-shot solution.
 The plants will continue to try and send out new growing tips, so you’ll have to be alert and keep pinching them out.

-Some Favorite Cucumbers to Grow: Boston Pickling, Lemon, Poona KheeraContinue to 4 of 7 below.
+Some Favorite Cucumbers: Boston Pickling, Lemon, and Poona Kheera

 Melons can be a little tricky to grow on a trellis or support.
 These are heavy vines and will need a strong, sturdy trellis.

-The most common way to create a melon sling is to use lengths of stretchy fabric, like old pantyhose or t-shirts.
+The most common way to create a melon sling is to use lengths of stretchy fabric, like old pantyhose or T-shirts.
 Cradle the maturing fruits in the fabric and tie the ends to the trellis.
 If you grow a lot of melons, this can be a bit tedious and you might prefer to simply grow your melons on the ground.
 However, it only needs to be done once and slings work very well.
 Don’t put the slings out until the fruits start to get about mid-size.
 You want to allow the fruits to get plenty of sun and air.

 As with beans, some pea vines only grow a couple of feet tall.
 It’s not worth putting up a trellis for these short season plants; a little pea brush, a bushy tree branch stuck in the soil nearby, will support them just fine.

 Luckily peas climb with clinging tendrils, so they won’t require much effort on your part.
-The delicate tendrils prefer to coil around thin supports, like twine or netting.
+The delicate tendrils prefer to coil around thin supports, such as twine or netting.
 Use a biodegradable net and you can toss the whole thing into the compost when you’re done with harvesting.
 It’s a lot easier than trying to pry the vines loose.